 Helen O’Neill

-Associate Story Fellow working with Story Futures and mentored by Professor Helen Nicholson at Royal Holloway.
+Story Fellow working with Story Futures and mentored by Professor Helen Nicholson at Royal Holloway.

 Helen Scarlett O’Neill is a site-responsive and immersive arts specialist utilising game theory and participatory practice to explore space.
 Helen most recently produced sixteen mobile augmented reality pieces at locations across the UK for Story Futures Academy in collaboration with the British Film Institute, winning the Museums + Heritage award for Best Use of Digital.